MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 - You can successfully open natively protected files in the viewer without requiring the Save As, Export (EXPORT) [usage right](../configure-usage-rights.md#usage-rights-and-descriptions).

-- Labels and policy settings refresh as expected without having to run [Clear-AIPAuthentication](/powershell/module/azureinformationprotection/clear-aipauthentication?)
+- Labels and policy settings refresh as expected without having to run [Clear-AIPAuthentication](/powershell/module/azureinformationprotection/clear-aipauthentication?), or manually delete the %LocalAppData%\Microsoft\MSIP\mip folder.

 **Additional changes**